Androz2091/k8s-infrastructure/README.md

 Logs are collected by Promtail/Loki and can be access via the dashboard available at [grafana/loki-dashboard.json](./grafana/loki-dashboard.json).

 ⚠️ Onechart labels all its apps with `onechart` so we have to differentiate them using the `instance` label.
-For instance, please select `App > pro/onechart` and `Instance > manage-invite-bot` to view ManageInvite's logs.

 ## ⚒️ Setup